alexalemi/blog.alexalemi.com/kl-is-all-you-need.md

 ## KL Divergence as Expected Weight of Evidence

 Before we get into it, we need to make sure we're all starting on the same page.
-I've written <a href="kl.html">before</a> about part of what makes KL divergence or the relative entropy so special, but for the purposes of the journey we are about to undertake, let's use the interpretation of KL divergence as <a href="kl.html#expected-weight-of-evidence">an expected weight of evidence</a>, which I'll briefly repeat here.<a href="#woe"><sup>xxa-woe</sup></a>
+Because KL divergence is so fundamental and special (as I've written about <a href="kl.html">before</a>) it has many different interpretations.
+For our purposes, the most useful interpretation is as <a href="kl.html#expected-weight-of-evidence">an expected weight of evidence</a>.<a href="#woe"><sup>xxa-woe</sup></a>
+I'll briefly build that up here.

 <aside> <sup id="woe">xxa-woe</sup>
 I think weight of evidence is one of the most underappreciated concepts.
 For a nice overview see: <i>Weight of Evidence: A Brief Survey</i> by I.J.
 Good. <a href="https://link.springer.com/article/10.1007/BF01106578">[pdf]</a>.
 </aside>

-Imagine we have two hypotheses $P$ and $Q$ and we're trying to decide which of these two models is a better model of the world.
-We go out an collect some data $D$ and would like to use that data to help us decide between the two models.
+Imagine we have two hypotheses $P$ and $Q$ and we're trying to decide which of these two is a better model of the world.
+We go out an collect some data $D$ and would like to use that data to help us discriminate between the two models.
 Being good probabilistic thinkers with a penchant for gambling, what we're interested in is:

 $$ \frac{\Pr(P|D)}{\Pr(Q|D)}, $$

-the <a href="https://en.wikipedia.org/wiki/Odds"><i>odds</i></a> of $P$ versus $Q$.
+the <a href="https://en.wikipedia.org/wiki/Odds"><i>odds</i></a> of $P$ versus $Q$, given the data $D$.
 Using <a href="https://en.wikipedia.org/wiki/Bayes%27_theorem">Bayes rule</a> we can express this as:

 $$ \frac{\Pr(P|D)}{\Pr(Q|D)} = \frac{\Pr(D|P)}{\Pr(D|Q)} \frac{\Pr(P)}{\Pr(Q)}, $$